CHPR5551 Chemical Engineering Design Project 1

 - This unit is taken over two semesters and parts 1 and 2 must be completed in the same calendar year to fulfil the requirements of the unit.
 The project is a capstone experience in which students integrate and apply knowledge and skills acquired in earlier units to a substantial real-world design challenge relevant to their discipline.
 Students work in teams, typically with four to six members, and are supervised by an academic and/or industry mentor.
 Teams are responsible for managing their project as well as reporting against milestones and preparing the necessary design documentation.
 The academic objectives of the project are to lead students through a systematic engineering design and synthesis process and to better prepare them for professional practice as engineers.
 The focus of the unit is on teamwork skills and the design process.

-- Students are able to (1) apply engineering synthesis and design processes relevant to chemical engineering; (2) seek out the requirements and associated resources to assess the scope, dimensions, scale of effort and indicative costs of a complex engineering project; (3) apply technical knowledge, appropriate tools and problem-solving skills to achieve a desired outcome to satisfy user requirements; (4) apply project management tools and processes to the planning and execution of a design project; (5) conduct oneself in a professional manner; (6) critically analyse design inputs, processes and outputs; (7) locate and evaluate relevant standards and technical literature; (8) use discourse conventions relevant to the discipline; (9) communicate clearly, effectively and appropriately using written, oral and visual means; and (10) contribute to and/or manage a complex engineering project activity, as a member and/or leader of an engineering team..
+- Students are able to (1) apply engineering synthesis and design processes relevant to chemical engineering; (2) seek out the requirements and associated resources to assess the scope, dimensions, scale of effort and indicative costs of a complex engineering project; (3) apply technical knowledge, appropriate tools and problem-solving skills to achieve a desired outcome to satisfy user requirements; (4) apply project management tools and processes to the planning and execution of a design project; (5) demonstrate ethical conduct and professional accountability; (6) critically analyse design inputs, processes and outputs; (7) locate and apply relevant standards, regulations, and technical literature; (8) use discourse conventions relevant to the discipline; (9) communicate clearly, effectively and appropriately using written, oral and visual means; and (10) contribute to and/or manage a complex engineering project activity, as a member and/or leader of an engineering team.

-- Typically this unit is assessed in the following ways: (1) reflective writing; (2) project deliverables; and (3) professional conduct.
+- Indicative assessments in this unit are as follows: (1) reflective writing; (2) project deliverables; and (3) quizzes.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.